The test for determining whether a judge should disqualify himself or herself

 “Where, in the absence of any suggestion of actual bias, a question arises as to the independence or impartiality of a Judge, (or other Judicial Officer or Juror), as here, the governing principle is that”, subject to qualifications relating to waiver ... or necessity ... , “a Judge is disqualified if a fair-minded lay observer might reasonably apprehend that the Judge might not bring an impartial mind to the resolution of the question the Judge is required to decide.”

-“That principle gives effect to the requirement that Justice should both be done and be seen to be done (R v Sussex Justices; Ex parte Mc Carthy 1 KB 256, 259), a requirement which reflects the fundamental importance of the principle that the tribunal be independent and impartial.”
+“That principle gives effect to the requirement that Justice should both be done and be seen to be done (R v Sussex Justices; Ex parte Mc Carthy 1 KB 256, 259), a requirement which reflects the fundamental importance of the principle that the tribunal is independent and impartial.”

 There are some other aspects of the apprehension of bias principle, which should be recognised:

-(A) “Deciding whether a Judicial Officer (or Juror) might not bring an impartial mind to the resolution of a question that has not been determined requires no prediction about how the Judge or Juror will in fact approach the matter.
+(A) “Deciding whether a Judicial Officer (or Juror) might not bring an impartial mind to the resolution of a question that has not been determined requires no prediction about how the Judge or Juror will, in fact, approach the matter.
 The question is one of possibility (real and not remote), not probability.

 (B) Similarly, if the matter has already been decided, the test is one which requires no conclusion about what factors actually influenced the outcome.